kuchenrolle/redditquery/README.md

--c or --cores:    number of cores to use for downloading/decompressing monthly data (defaults to single-core) -m or --minfreq:  minimum frequeny to keep terms in index (defaults to 5) -n or --num:      number of results to show for each query (defaults to 10) -p or --progress: output progress information for download/processing (only single core, defaults to no progress shown)
+-c or --cores:    number of cores to use for downloading/decompressing monthly data (defaults to single-core) -m or --minfreq:  minimum frequeny to keep terms in index (defaults to 5) -n or --num:      number of results to show for each query (defaults to 10) -f or --fulltext: store/retrieve full text of reddit comments (defaults to only storing/retrieving comment ids) -l or --lemma:    lemmatize documents/queries
+-p or --progress: output progress information for download/processing (only single core, defaults to no progress shown)
 - h or --help:    show help file
 ```